Managing necrotic enteritis: beyond antimicrobials

 And non-starch polysaccharide-rich ingredients and specific raw materials such as fishmeal should be carefully managed in the ration.

-• Alternative solutions help manage clostridia-related symptoms: examples of restored droppings consistency after CLOSTAT treatment.
+• Alternative solutions help manage clostridia-related symptoms: examples of restored droppings consistency after Bacillus pb6 treatment.

 Interested to learn more?